 Animated Wi-Fi scan with device illustration.
 Step-by-step guidance visible — not hidden behind a loading indicator.

 Setup flowProgress bar with file count.
-User knows exactly how long and why — content is being transferred to the display's local storage.
+Users know exactly how long and why: content is being transferred to the display's local storage.

 ActiveFull-screen interrupt with critical messaging: don't unplug the display.
 High-stakes state treated with appropriate visual weight.